viadee/k8s-demo-app/README.md

 # 'package' contains step 'process-aot' which is needed for native:compile
 mvn package -Pnative
 mvn native:compile
+# If "[1/8] Initializing..." fails, it might be due to a lag of resources.
+Try increasing the VM resources.
  ```

 ### start native build